bakie/homelab-playbooks/roles/grafana/README.md

 Default value is 3000

 ### grafana_datasources
-A lists of datasources that will be added to the provisioning dir of grafana
+A list of datasources that will be added to the provisioning dir of grafana

 Default value is
 ```